Have a great website? Check. SEO? Check. Digital advertising, social media, and content marketing? Check, check, and

-There’s probably a document on your desktop labelled ‘Strategy’, something that you share with the various stakeholders, creatives, and agencies involved in your campaigns.
+There’s probably a document on your desktop labeled 'Strategy', something that you share with the various stakeholders, creatives, and agencies involved in your campaigns.
 But how much solid data actually went into establishing that strategy, and how closely is it being followed?
 How much knowledge of the nuances of different channels and technologies went into its development?

 Typically marketing strategies exist in the realm of the theoretical, designed to justify the work you had planned to do rather than guide it.
 They get lost along the way and are only referred to fleetingly by those who are operating on the frontlines.

 But for strategy to be truly effective, it has to be put into action.
 It has to get its hands dirty, informing each and every marketing decision that is made.